hahnec/spiel/README.md

 ## Paper

-If you use this project for any academic work, please cite the original paper.
+If you use this project for your work, please cite the original paper:

 [![arXiv paper link](https://img.shields.io/badge/paper-arXiv:2306.08281-red)](https://arxiv.org/pdf/2306.08281.pdf)
 ```